 Amazon Key, for example, gives couriers access to your home when you are out.
 Now Yale’s new Connexis LI SmartLock uses digital combinations to keep intruders out using a key tag or card – or even your smartphone.
 It’s a far cry from founder Linus Yale’s 1841 invention of the modern pin-tumbler lock, itself broadly based on similar technology found in an eighth-century BC Iraqi model!

 The SmartLock allows you to, for example, send a virtual lock to a grant a cleaner or carer access to your home, and the convenience of being able to carry the ‘key’ on a mobile device.
 You can also ask a virtual assistant such as Alexa whether your door is locked when you got to bed.

 It follows the innovative GrabLock for windows, unveiled earlier this year, but Yale launched its first Smart Door Lock in 2012, and has been developing it since then, and worked to ensure the product offers the same security as a conventional lock and key.
 It’s been developed in conjunction with a home improvement firm.

 Of course, smart technology is evolving all the time.
 And for the moment, for various reasons, many of us may prefer securing our homes in the traditional way.

 But however you lock your home at night or when you go out, security will always (forgive the pun) be key.
-At Paradise Windows, offering home improvements across Oxfordshire, as well as Wiltshire and Gloucestershire, we take this aspect of providing front doors seriously, and all our doors, whether you go for a uPVC door, a composite door or a bifold model, are highly secure and come with a decade-long guarantee.
+At Paradise Windows, offering home improvements across Oxford & Oxfordshire, we take this aspect of providing front doors seriously, and all our doors, whether you go for a uPVC door, a composite door or a bifold model, are highly secure and come with a decade-long guarantee.